mendix/docs/content/refguide7/download-from-version-control-dialog.md

 ### 2.1 Mendix Team Server

-From the **Team Server App** drop-down list, select the Team Server app you wish to open, and then choose the development line you want to download from the **Development line** drop-down list.
+In the **Team Server App** drop-down menu, select the Team Server app you wish to open, and then choose the development line you want to download in the **Development line** drop-down menu.

 ![](attachments/download-from-version-control-server-dialog/download-from-version-control-server.png)